Star Movies, Saturday, 9 p.m.

 The Expendables is a group of trained mercenaries led by Barney Ross (Sylvester Stallone).

 The group includes Lee (Jason Statham), who is great with knives; Yin Yang (Jet Li), proficient in martial arts; Hale (Terry Crews) who specialises in heavy weapons; Toll (Randy Couture), the demolition expert, and sniper Gunnar (Dolph Lundgren).

 Mr. Church (Bruce Willis) hires the men to do away with the dictator of a small island off South America.
-The men are not quite aware of what they are getting when they enter the terror-stricken city.
+The Expendables are not quite aware of what they are letting themselves into when they enter the terror-stricken city.

 The film is directed by Sylvester Stallone.

 One Sunday evening, three snowboarding friends decide to take one last run down the slope.

 Halfway up the mountain, their chair-lift stops, the lights go out and the resort closes for the week.
 They are stranded, but the worst is still to come.
 A storm is approaching.
 Frostbite is setting in.